 Throughout the years, many a guest has passed through this old building.
 In August of 1824, General Lafayette stayed at the hotel for a night.
 Tradition has it that the famous Reverend George Whitefield preached to thousands, hushed to solemn stillness, and is perhaps the same evening that the same evangelist chased the devil off the steeple of the Old North Church.
 When Lafayette was welcomed the meeting house was filled with the throng of citizens who paid him honor.

 At one time the Old Agawam was the only hotel in Ipswich.
 People who arrived on the train would have to walk through town and climb the hill for a night’s lodging.
 The stable, though not a part of the hotel, was a convenient place for horse travelers to put up their own animals for a night, or one could rent a team or horse for a day’s outing.

 A most exciting sight was the dashing stages, drawn by four horses, which galloped through town on their trip from Boston to Portsmouth, New Hampshire, loaded with passengers and baggage.
 The coaches would halt at the Agawam to change horses and allow the passengers a meal, or an overnight stay.
 The driver, of course, would always be a hero to the admiring crowd.
 Distinguished travelers would now and then stop by for a taste of good cheer at the hotel.

-(A 20th Century owner Charles Lamson removed the piazzas on the front and added rooms, as shown in the picture of the Agawam House today.
-The Mansard roof can be seen above the front rooms.)
+In the 20th Century, Charles Lamson removed the piazzas on the front and added rooms, as shown in the picture of the Agawam House today.
+The Mansard roof can be seen above the front rooms.